 Video from Columbia University:

-Just as I said two months ago when the tofactinib results came out, these results are yet gain unproven to work on the majority of balding people (who suffer from androgenic alopecia rather than alopecia areata).
-However, no decisive study as yet has been undertaken that examines the impact of tofactinib or ruxolitinb on people with androgenic alopecia, so the case is far from closed.
+However, no decisive study has yet been undertaken that examines the impact of JAK inhibitors such as tofactinib or ruxolitinb on people with androgenic alopecia.
+So the case is far from closed.
 I think that there is a good chance of there being an inflammatory immune system attack component to androgenic alopecia for many people, especially those who have significant itching and dandruff associated with their hair loss.

-These drugs are expensive, and potential side effects are far more serious than with a drug such as Propecia, so doctors are reluctant to conduct these studies for what they feel is a cosmetic problem.
-However it is only a matter of time (probably months rather than years in my opinion) before small-scale studies will be undertaken on all balding people.
+These drugs are expensive, and potential side effects are far more serious than with a drug such as Propecia.
+So doctors are reluctant to conduct these studies for what they feel is a cosmetic problem.
+However it is only a matter of time (probably months rather than years) before small-scale studies will be undertaken on all balding people.

 Partly due to this development, Mark Blake of The Trichological Society of the UK said the following yesterday: